Hida-Mat\'ern Kernel: GPs and SDEs driven by Brownian motion

 Now, we have that $\gs(t)$ is a multi-output MHM (MO-MHM) GP, i.e. $\gs(t): \reals \rightarrow \reals^d$.
-Taking this one step farther, the observations can be modified so that rather than projecting the latent process onto one dimension via $\vh$, we project it to $\reals^D$ via $\vH\in\reals^{d\times D}$.
+Taking this one step farther, the observations can be modified so that rather than projecting the latent process onto one dimension via $\vh$, we project it to $\reals^D$ via $\vH\in\reals^{D\times d}$.
 The augmented SSM becomes

 Whereas before, we had latents $\fs(t)$ that represented the process and its mean square derivatives, the latents, $\gs(t)$, are their linear combinations as mapped by $\vX$.
 We note that these linear transformations do not alter the Markov property of the process, they simply transform it to a different coordinate system.
-From the discussion earlier, it is also clear that the dynamics matrix of the SDE describing $\gs(t)$ has the same Jordan block structure as that of $\fs(t)$.
+From the discussion earlier, it is also clear that the dynamics matrix of the SDE describing $\gs(t)$ has the same Jordan block structure as that of $\fs(t)$ since the coordinate change only results in a new SSM whose dynamics are similar to those of $\fs(t)$ (where similar should be taken to mean the two are related through a similarity transform).